 Goals should be set collaboratively with young people, and eventually (ideally) young people should drive this process on their own.
-Goals & Steps can be tracked/checked off in the Online Platform whether it was the Coach or the young person completing any particular Step.
+Goals & Steps can be tracked/checked off in the Online Platform whether it was the Coach, Specialist, or the young person completing any particular Step!
+Coaches are in charge of tracking the young person's journey in the platform, regardless of who did what.